wp-plugins/events-made-easy/readme.txt

 * Feature: use language selected at booking time for sending mail concerning the booking or the attendee
 * Feature: the cancel registration form can now also be formatted (also per event if wanted)
 * Feature: locations can now also be duplicated
+* Feature: added field tags to form fields, these are shown to the booker and are qtranslate-compatible
 * Bugfix: don't show the captcha when showing the booking form in the admin backend, it was ignored but still it's best not to confuse people
 * Bugfix: if the current day had an event, the calendar didn't show the eventfull class
 * Bugfix: don't match "[...]"  for location placeholders, solved more generically by the new placeholders notation feature.